-Spyware has made it easier than ever before for perpetrators to stalk, track, monitor, and harass their victims.
-Abusers, stalkers, and other perpetrators can now use spyware to secretly monitor what you do on your device, like a cell phone or computer.
+Spyware has made it easier than ever before for spammers to stalk, track, monitor, and harass their victims.
+Hackers, stalkers, and other perpetrators can now use spyware to secretly monitor what you do on your device.

 What is spyware?